If you want to work out at home but don’t have much space for exercise equipment, you’d be pleased to know you have more options than you might think.

-While space-saving home gym equipment has been around for a while, the new workout equipment we see in 2021 are better (and smaller) than before.
+While space-saving home gym equipment has been around for a while, the new workout equipment we see in 2022 is better (and smaller) than before.
 You’ll be surprised by how many exercises you could do (effectively) with just one piece of equipment.

 If you are looking for compact strength training equipment or small cardio equipment, you are in for a treat.

 We review some rather ingenious workout equipment with which you could do an intense full-body workout anywhere, whether at home or on the go.

 If you are more into cardio, we’ve picked the best compact cardio machines that fit even in the smallest apartments.

 We’ve packed this guide with tips and useful info so we suggest you spend a few minutes to go through this guide, but if you just want to know our top picks for 2022 here you go.

 Portable Strength Training Equipment